jagercode/hdf5.net/Hdf5.net.utest/notes.md

 # Design

+## Ids, Handles and other Hdf.PInvoke mess
+hid_t, herr_t, ssize_t etc: Do NOT expose these via the Hdf5 public API unless interop with Low Level HDF.PInvoke is desired.

 ## Datasets
 Datasets are intended to be large, so their data remains on disk until it's needed (lazy loading of dataset).